 There are severeal reasons why we might prefer to avoid using the thumb on the lower strings:

 - when playing in the lower fingerboard regions, the length of the vibrating string is longer than when we play the same note in the higher fingerboard region of a lower string.
 The stronger and more numerous overtones produced by the longer string make the sound richer, more resonant and more “open”.
 This is why the cello’s sound in the higher fingerboard regions of the lower strings is usually less resonant (more strangled) than when playing the same notes with an alternative fingering in the lower regions of the higher strings.

 - the ergonomy of using the thumb (and of thumb position in general) becomes progressively worse as we move towards the lower strings

-For these reasons, most cellists will prefer the athleticism of running up and down the higher strings rather than the ergonomic and acoustic complications of playing the same passage in one (high) thumb position across three or four strings (requiring the use of the thumbposition on the lower strings and the horizontal movement of the thumb across the strings):
+For all of these reasons, many cellists will prefer the athleticism of running up and down the (higher) strings rather than the ergonomic and acoustic complications of playing the same passage in one (high) thumb position across three or four strings (requiring the use of the thumbposition on the lower strings and the horizontal movement of the thumb across the strings):

-Whereas our use of the higher positions (and thumbposition) on the lower strings is usually a fingering choice, our use of the higher positions on the A-string is an obligation because no lower-position fingering alternatives (on a higher string) exist.
+Whereas our use of the higher positions (and thumbposition) on the lower strings is usually a fingering choice, our use of the higher positions on the A-string is an obligation because there is no higher string on which we could play the same notes in a lower position.
 Because of all these reasons, our most common use of thumbposition is for “high playing”, with the thumb on the top strings.
 Often however, by choice or by obligation, we will use our thumb on the lower strings also, so let’s look now in more detail at the different problems and characteristics of these situations.